I Am a Sex Coach, and Here's Why I'm Against Foreplay

 2. Get all the resources and support you need to create this.
 Go out of your way to find who can help and contribute to your success.
 Make sacrifices for your dream.
 Prioritize it.

 3. Be intentional.
 Dedicate intentional time for each other.
 Have intentional conversations.
-Focus on intentional connection practices.
+Focus on intentional connection practices daily.
 Heal your wounds so that you can truly put your walls down to each other.
 Extraordinary connection happen when you intentionally build it.

 4. Fail and learn.
 Failure is 100% guaranteed when you try something new.
 Your success rate of achieving what you want is about learning through failure, getting back up on your feet, and trying again differently.